apache/superset/.github/ISSUE_TEMPLATE/sip.md

 ---

 *Please make sure you are familiar with the SIP process documented* (here)[https://github.com/apache/superset/issues/5602].
-The SIP number should be the next increment from the [current SIPs](https://github.com/apache/superset/issues?q=is%3Aissue+label%3Asip).
+The SIP number should be the next increment from the latest SIP listed [here](https://github.com/apache/superset/issues?q=is%3Aissue+label%3Asip).

 ## [SIP-\<number>] Proposal for <title>